What is colon cancer?

+All average-risk individuals should begin screening at the age of 45.
 Those with a family history of colorectal cancer should start the screening by age 40 or ten years before the index case (for example, if the father has cancer at age 46, screening should begin at 36 for all children).
-Some guidelines recommend African-Americans should be screened by age 45, as colon cancer tends to strike this sector of the population at an earlier age.

 What symptoms does colon cancer cause?

 Your doctor will likely order a colonoscopy or other screening tests for colon cancer if you are 45 years or older, even if you have no symptoms, because pre-cancerous polyps and even early colon cancer often cause no symptoms.

 However, if symptoms are present, they may include:

 - The feeling that your bowel does not empty completely